CarlosUrena1/CarlosUrena1/README.md

 Ready to be molded and excel!
 Let's connect!

-Happy place: Local movie theater.
+My Happy place: Local movie theater.

 - ⚡ Fun fact: I lived in South Korea for 7 months in 2022 and loved the land of the morning calm!
 -->